MGCodesandStats/articles/rejection-sampling-r.md

 simulation
 ```

-In this case, a significantly higher rejection rate of 83.9% is observed:
+In this case, a significantly higher rejection ratio of **0.839** is observed:

 ```
 Optimal c = 6.283